-The Counseling Center, located in Student Services in Chambers Hall, provides free, confidential mental health counseling for all Pitt Greensburg students.
+The Counseling Center, located in 219 Chambers Hall, provides free, confidential mental health counseling for all Pitt Greensburg students.
 Counseling offers students a safe place to express feelings and learn new coping skills with an objective, caring clinician.
 The Center offers individual counseling, supportive and educational groups, and wellness, skill building, and self-care workshops.